We connect harm reduction programs, mutual aid networks, health departments, and non-profits to naloxone they can actually afford.

 Building a network

-Today, we work with nearly 200 programs who distribute generic injectable naloxone directly to people who use drugs in 40 states and the District of Columbia.
+Today, we work with nearly 500 programs who distribute generic injectable naloxone directly to people who use drugs in 42 states, the District of Columbia and Puerto Rico.

 We keep us safe